kelvin9314/osm-react-practice/README.md

-# Some function practice about usingOpenStreetMap on React.js
+# Some function practice about using OpenStreetMap on React.js